raganwald/raganwald.github.com/_posts/2015-05-11-javascript-classes.md

 ### constructors

-Some languages allow programs to construct objects independently, others (notably those that are heavily class-centric) require that objects always be constructed by classes.
+Some languages allow programs to construct objects independently, others (notably those that are heavily class-centric) require that objects always be constructed by their classes.
+Some languages allow any function or method to be used as a constructor, others require a special syntax or declaration for constructors.

 ### prototypes are not classes